 Glossary entry for program parameter 10888Minimum Class Eligibility:

 Academic Calendar: Spring Break

 Costs: Spring Break - CLICK HERE

-Students will take the ETHS305: Race Relations in South Africa and the United States course their spring semester at SCSU.
+Students will take the a course during their spring semester at SCSU.
+This specific course will be coming this summer, in time to register for the Spring Term.
 This course covers a diversity goal which is part of every students’ requirement to graduate.
 When Spring Break comes around, those who opt to take the South Africa Spring Break program will be able to apply what they’ve already learned in the class to their travels as well as bring back new insights to the SCSU campus afterward.

 Participating students will tour South African cities including: Johannesburg, Port Elizabeth, and Capetown.
 They will see historical sites such as Robben Island (where Nelson Mandela was incarcerated during Apartheid), the Apartheid Museum, District 6, Table Mountain, Soweto, Nelson Mandela's house, NMU, and township schools.